sausagejohnson/RetroGamesApi/README.md

 Three endpoints are supported:

 http://retrogames.waynejohnson.net/api/games GET
 This will return a small list of the greatest games ever created.
+Returns an OK status of 200.

 http://retrogames.waynejohnson.net/api/games/{id} GET
 This will return a single record.
+Returns an OK status of 200.

 http://retrogames.waynejohnson.net/api/games POST